How to build self-confidence

 Everyone has strengths and talents.
 What are yours?
 Recognising what you’re good at, and trying to build on those things, will help you to build confidence in your own abilities.

-Set some goals and set out the steps you need to take to achieve them.
+Set some goals and write down the steps you need to take to achieve them.
 They don’t have to be big goals; they can even be things like baking a cake or planning a night out with friends.
 Just aim for some small achievements that you can tick off a list to help you gain confidence in your ability to get stuff done.

 You’re never going to feel confident if you have negative commentary running through your mind telling you that you’re no good.
 Think about your self-talk and how that might be affecting your self-confidence.
 Treat yourself like you would your best friend and cheer yourself on.